antontkv/docker-and-pid1/README.md

 And even if the process handles `SIGTERM`, it could spawn children.
 The parent process should propagate `SIGTERM` to its children.
 So the process with PID 1 inside the container should take the role of the init process on top of its core functions.

 Not every container should have some kind of init process.
 You could handle `SIGTERM` (or you don't mind your process of being killed with `SIGKILL`) and don't spawn any children.
 But you probably would want some kind of init process.
 For that, for example, you can use [tini](https://github.com/krallin/tini) and use `-g` argument with it to propagate `SIGTERM` to all processes inside the container.

+## Running example scripts

+There are some script that demonstrate different scenarios of running process in Docker.
+Execute `run.sh` with this arguments:

+- `python_noterm_bare` - Running python script that don't handle `SIGTERM` not inside Docker, then terminating it.
+It should terminate without problem.
+- `python_term_bare` - Running python script that handle `SIGTERM` not inside Docker, then terminating it.
+It should terminate without problem and also output the log message that it received `SIGTERM` signal.
+- `python_noterm_docker_noinit` - Running python script that don't handle `SIGTERM` inside Docker without init process, then terminating it.
+It should fail to terminate, and will be killed after 10 seconds.
+- `python_term_docker_noinit` - Running python script that handle `SIGTERM` inside Docker without init process, then terminating it.
+It should terminate without problem and also output the log message that it received `SIGTERM` signal.
+- `python_noterm_docker_init` - Running python script that don't handle `SIGTERM` inside Docker with init process, then terminating it.
+It should terminate without problem.
+- `python_term_docker_init` - Running python script that handle `SIGTERM` inside Docker with init process, then terminating it.
+It should terminate without problem and also output the log message that it received `SIGTERM` signal.
+- `multi_python_docker_noinit` - Running multiple python scripts (processes) that handle `SIGTERM` inside Docker without init process, then terminating it.
+It should fail to terminate, and will be killed after 10 seconds.
+- `multi_python_docker_init` - Running multiple python scripts (processes) that handle `SIGTERM` inside Docker with init process, then terminating it.
+It should terminate without problem and also each python process output the log message that it received `SIGTERM` signal.